-The name of your channel plays an important role for your audience to find your channel.
+The name of your channel plays an important role in your audience finding your channel.
 It also helps the video search engine to show the content of your videos to the appropriate audience on the platform.

 Your main description should be consistent with the overall content of your channel.
 By maintaining this connection between your main description and your videos, you help the YouTube search engine understand the category you want your channel to rank in.

 Based on your business model, you should maintain a multilingual channel.
 Not only will your channel reach more people, but it will also contribute to your revenue.
 Even if your target audience is English-speaking, you should also consider other countries where English is spoken.
 For example, you can add English, English India and the Inglish United Kingdom to YouTube.
 You might think they are the same thing, but they are not.
 Like the Google search engine, the YouTube search engine is a geographically separated, indexed database.
 In simpler terms, YouTube results for “YouTube SEO” are not the same for the two countries.
 Moreover, these results are highly customized and take into account the user’s search history.